Usage of attribute

 • :mod : Use for flexgrid : container, row and columns.

-• :box : It’s a for for all properties except flexgrid props
+• :box : for any others properties except flexgrid props

 How to use it